 Music has always played a crucial role in the lives of the Hockett family.
 Chas listened to, performed, and composed music from early childhood.
 His compositions include solo and chamber music as well as an opera, Doña Rosita.
 Each of the Hocketts’ five children studied music while growing up, and two of them, Alpha Walker and Carey Beth Hockett, as well as a son-in-law, David Weiss, are accomplished professional musicians.

 Shirley did not play an instrument until she was 57, when she began studying the clarinet.
 Within a year, she was performing publicly as a member of the Ithaca Concert Band, alongside Chas, who played the bass clarinet.
 Both were active with the Cayuga Chamber Orchestra, and Shirley, who was president of the board of directors from 1979 to 1984, continues to serve on the CCO board as director emerita.

 After teaching at Cornell for 20 years, Shirley began teaching at Ithaca College in 1966 and was appointed full professor in 1973.
 Shortly after her retirement in 1991, she was named Professor Emerita of Mathematics by the Ithaca College Board of Trustees.
 Throughout her career, Shirley was regarded as an exceptional teacher who shared her insights with colleagues and challenged her students.
 She won several teaching awards and served the College on many faculty committees.
 She was the founding president of the College’s chapter of Phi Kappa Phi, a national honor society.
 Her first book, How to Prepare for Advanced Placement Examinations: Mathematics, was published by Barron’s Educational Series in 1971.
-The ninth edition, now titled How to Prepare for the AP Calculus Exam, with CD-ROM, and coauthored with David Bock, will be released in 2007.
+The tenth edition, now titled AP Calculus, with CD-ROM, and coauthored with David Bock, was released in 2010.
 David Bock also coauthored four previous editions.
 Shirley has published two other examination-oriented books and has written or coauthored several mathematics textbooks.
 She was editor of the New York State Mathematics Teachers’ Journal from June 1969 through October 1974.
 Shirley died in September of 2013.